Century of Progress: Exhibits

-The fair buildings were multi-colored, to create a "Rainbow City" as compared to the "White City" of Chicago's earlier World's Columbian Exposition.
+The fair buildings were multi-colored, creating a "Rainbow City" as compared with the "White City" of Chicago's earlier World's Columbian Exposition.
 The buildings generally followed Moderne architecture in contrast to the neoclassical themes used at the 1893 fair.
 One famous feature of the fair were the performances of fan dancer Sally Rand.
 Hal Pearl then known as "Chicago's Youngest Organist" and later "The King of the Organ" was the official organist of the fair.
 Mary Ann McArdle and her sister Isabel (from the UK) performed Irish Dancing.
 Other popular exhibits were the various auto manufacturers, the Midway (filled with nightclubs such as the Old Morocco, where future stars Judy Garland, the Cook Family Singers, and the Andrews Sisters performed), and a recreation of important scenes from Chicago's history.
 The fair also contained exhibits that may seem shocking to modern audiences, including offensive portrayals of African Americans, a "Midget City" complete with "sixty Lilliputians", and an exhibition of incubators containing real babies.

 The fair included an exhibit on the history of Chicago.
 In the planning stages, several African American groups from the city's newly growing population campaigned for Jean Baptiste Point du Sable to be honored at the fair.
 At the time, few Chicagoans had even heard of Point du Sable, and the fair's organizers presented the 1803 construction of Fort Dearborn as the city's historical beginning.
 The campaign was successful, and a replica of Point du Sable's cabin was presented as part of the "background of the history of Chicago".
 Also on display was the "Lincoln Group" of reconstructions of buildings associated with the biography of Abraham Lincoln, including his birth cabin, the Lincoln-Berry General Store, the Chicago Wigwam (in reduced scale), and the Rutledge Tavern which served as a restaurant.

+Commemorative Art Deco–style cover featuring the 3¢ Federal Building stamp (Scott 729) issued for the 1933 Chicago Century of Progress Exposition, with a 1939 New York World's Fair cachet.